edrohan1/edx-documentation/en_us/shared/students/sfd_discussions/anatomy.rst

 The list of posts includes the following elements.

 * The drop-down Discussion list.
-When you click this list, you can see all of the topics in the course discussions, or you can view only the posts that you are following.
+When you select this list, you can see all of the topics in the course discussions, or you can view only the posts that you are following.
 For more information about discussion topics, see :ref:`Discussion Topics`.
 For more information about following posts, see